basarat/demo-typestyle/09-fallback/script.md

 background-color: rgba(200, 54, 54, 0.5); // Upgrade
 `
 ```
-* With CSS in JS you can only have one value against a key.
+* With CSS in JS, because of the way JavaScript works, you can have a given key e.g. backgroundColor, only once.
 * Since we are using TypeScript it will even warn you if you duplicate a key by mistake.

 ```js